dcs-liberation/dcs_liberation/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-- [ ] I have searched the issue tracker to check if this feature has already been requested.
+Before filing, please search the issue tracker to see if this feature has already been requested.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]